-Each applicant must submit an application that covers a 24-month period with an anticipated start date of either July 1, 2017 or October 1, 2017.
+Each applicant must submit an application that covers a 24-month period with an anticipated start date of either July 1, 2019 or October 1, 2019.

-Multiple-year applications must specify the budget and activities for each year, including a separate SF-424A budget form for each year to account for all Federal funding and matching funds.
-Awards made in FY17 will only provide funding for the first year of activities and are expected to cover 12 months of expenses.
+Multiple-year applications must specify the budget and activities for each year, including an SF-424A budget form accounting for all Federal funding and matching funds for each year.
+Awards made in FY 2019 will only provide funding for the first year of activities and are expected to cover 12 months of expenses.
 Funding for the second year is contingent on subsequent years' appropriation and acceptable performance in administering previous funding, hiring Federally-funded positions, and implementing projects and activities in the first year.
-Provided NOAA receives continued funding for this program in FY18, CRCP intends to implement out-year activities as described in the original multi-year application unless there is a need to reprogram funds, significantly alter the original scope of work, or reduce funding based on lack of performance.
+Provided NOAA receives continued funding for this program in FY 2020, CRCP intends to implement out-year activities as described in the original multi-year application unless there is a need to reprogram funds, significantly alter the original scope of work, or reduce funding based on lack of performance.